-Upstate Rubdown-Tuesday July 11th 8:30 pm
+Genticorum-Tuesday July 10th 8:30 pm

 No Strings Marionette Company Wednesday July 12th Noon Brown Bag Show

 The creativity of puppeteers Dan Baginski and Barbara Paulson reaches into every aspect of the production from script writing and puppetry to costumes, soundtracks and set production.
 They perform in full view of their audience, having found that children are as interested in how the puppets work as they are in the stories unfolding before them.